YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 You know `head` already it spits out the first few lines of a file.
 It could be handy if you want to take a quick glance at a file.
 But do you know `head` can do more than that?
 For example, you can specify how many lines you want it to spit out.
-Same drill, go to `LinuxIntro/NewStuff/HeadTailAndWordCount` and try to read file see what's the first three lines of `HeadAndTails.txt`?
+Same drill, go to `LinuxIntro/NewStuff/HeadTailAndWordCount` and try to read file see what's the first three lines of `HeadsAndTails.txt`?

 <details>
   <summary><b><u>Hint</u></b></summary>
-  <pre>head -n 3 HeadAndTails.txt  </pre>
+  <pre>head -n 3 HeadsAndTails.txt  </pre>
 </details>
 <br/>

 On the other hand, when you are dealing error messages you may want to look at the last few lines of the file.
 Then, we can use `tail`.
-Now, let's try to find out the last two lines of `HeadAndTails.txt`.
+Now, let's try to find out the last two lines of `HeadsAndTails.txt`.
 (The syntax is the same).

 <details>
   <summary><b><u>Hint</u></b></summary>
-  <pre>tail -n 2 HeadAndTails.txt  </pre>
+  <pre>tail -n 2 HeadsAndTails.txt  </pre>
 </details>
 <br/>

 Sometimes, you want to remove the first few lines.
 And you can use `tail` to do that!
-However, we don't have a good manual.
-So, let's google to get help and try to remove the first line using `tail`!
+(You can use manual or try to Google it!)

 <details>
   <summary><b><u>Hint</u></b></summary>